redbear/Duo/docs/getting_started.md

 * Connect the Duo to your PC via the USB port with a micro USB cable.

-* The RGB LED will show Blue in color and keep flashing.
+* The RGB LED will show Blue in color and keep flashing (i.e. Listening Mode).

 	![image](images/Duo-Blue.gif)